-Chickens are intensively reared in groups of 5,000 to 65,000 birds in large sheds, dimmed to keep the birds inactive and to lower costs.
-This causes birds stress and often blindness.
+Chickens are intensively reared in groups of 5,000 to 65,000 birds in large sheds.
+The birds can endure up to 20 hours of artificial light every 24 hours.
 Poor air and litter quality causes respiratory infections.

 Factory "farms" are actually fast-paced, mechanized facilities.
 This stressful environment purposefully leaves no room for human beings to act on their innate compassion.